Higher Quality Polygon Reduction for 2 or More Objects

 During each iteration of the reduction algorithm every possible edge contraction of a model is stored in a heap in order of increasing error.
 At each iteration the edge contraction at the top of the heap is performed (the edge contraction with the lowest possible error).
 The polygon reduction algorithm will thus stop when one of the following two conditions is met:

-Thus, there are two methods to have the polygon reduction algorithm stop: either when the specified percentage of polygons is removed, or when all of the available contractions have exceeded the error specified by the "Expert Level Polygon Reduction Amount".
+Thus, there are two methods to have the polygon reduction algorithm stop: either when the specified percentage of polygons is removed, or when all of the available contractions have exceeded the error specified by the "Geometric Error Tolerance".

 The advantages and disadvantages of both stop criteria are outlined here:

-The following mini tutorial will explain how to "guess" at a good value to use for the "Expert Level Polygon Reduction Amount" parameter, often leading to better quality results than if the percentage slider value is chosen only.
+The following mini tutorial will explain how to "guess" at a good value to use for the "Geometric Error Tolerance" parameter, often leading to better quality results than if the percentage slider value is chosen only.
 By setting the maximum geometric error level appropriately you may end up with better looking scenes, because polygons will be removed more selectively amongst multiple models, in particular from objects that are very small and insignificant, have an overly high density of polygons, or low curvature.
 Conversely, objects that already have an efficient distribution of polygons will not be oversimplified.

 Simple Example: 3 Spheres

-This simple example will clearly show you the advantage of using method #2, setting the "Expert Level Polygon Reduction Amount" parameter.
+This simple example will clearly show you the advantage of using method #2, setting the "Geometric Error Tolerance" parameter.

 Our initial scene is 3 spheres of increasing density, 128, 450 and 1800 polygons: